iobroker-community-adapters/ioBroker.yeelight-2/README.md

 -->

 ### **WORK IN PROGRESS**

--   (Black-Thunder) Incompatibilities with the dependency "joy" have been fixed.
+-   (Black-Thunder) Incompatibilities with the dependency "joy" have been fixed and "joy" has been updated.

 ### 1.5.1 (2025-02-26)